oVirt/ovirt-site/source/sla/quota.html.md

 Definition

-id
+quota_id

 UUID

 Not null

-The Quota Id which represented in the quota)
+The Quota Id which represented in the quota

 permission_id